-- Must be a volunteer, combination or career fire department that provides emergency medical services (Note: this award is intended to recognize the efforts of fire departments/fire service-based EMS organizations.
-Individual fire service personnel are not eligible).
+- The nominee must be a volunteer, combination or career fire department that provides emergency medical services (EMS).
+(Individuals are not eligible for this award.)

-- Recipients of the Excellence in Fire Service-Based EMS Award will be honored at the 25th Annual National Fire and Emergency Services Dinner held in Washington, DC on May 9, 2013.
+- Recipients of the CFSI/Masimo Excellence in Fire Service-Based EMS Award will be honored at the 29th Annual National Fire and Emergency Services Dinner held in Washington, DC on April 6, 2017.
 CFSI will pay reasonable expenses for one individual per organization to attend the dinner.
 These expenses include transportation, overnight accommodations for one night and seating at the Dinner.
 All other costs will be the responsibility of the individuals.

 - The presentation will take place during the dinner program.
 The award can be presented to three fire departments each year - one volunteer - one combination - and one career fire department.